Red-3D/Discord-message-analysis/README.md

-the input is .json from https://github.com/Tyrrrz/DiscordChatExporter
+the chat input is .json from https://github.com/Tyrrrz/DiscordChatExporter
 Written in Python 3.8.2

 1: Export the chats you want to analyze from the DiscordChatExporter